hmc-cs111-spring2016/project/documents/plan.md

 I should say I have absolutely no idea whether or not this is a reasonable timeline.
 I always find that my time estimation on these things is awful, and things I think will take forever are done relatively quickly, and instead I get held up on some absurdly small task for unreasonably long.
 I hope this is a reasonable timeline, as I feel this is a fairly well scoped project and hope to have it done in time.

 ## Contingency plan
+The biggest _logistical_ issue is the difficult week I have the first full week of April, for which I will have to compensate before and after with added work.
+This is something I am well aware of and prepared to plan around when the time comes.

+Technical issues are much harder to anticipate.
+It seems likely to me, though, that because I may end up using two different language APIs (one for rhyme suggestion, one for syllable counts) I could have issues from that, or even just have general issues from using the APIs in general.
+My current plan to deal with this is to separate all API use from the rest of the project -- that is, have a class with a lot of static methods that will call and interact with the API, and the rest of my code will rely exclusively on that class in order to interact with the API.
+That will hopefully make sure that not only does the bulk of the project does not have to be concerned with the API side of the project, but also that I know exactly what I want to use the API for and exactly what I want to return from my API calls.

 ## Teamwork plan
 *If applicable*